zangassis/dotnet6-minimal-api-todo/README.md

-# dotnet6-minimal-api-todo
+# .NET 6 Minimal API ToDo
 A minimal API in .NET 6 (Preview).
-Used as an example a TODO application with SQLite.
+Used as an example a ToDo application with SQLite.